lauris/lauris.github.com/_posts/2014-08-21-scala-in-vim.md

 ## Syntax highlighting

 There is a little nice package [vim-scala](https://github.com/derekwyatt/vim-scala) by Derek Wyatt.
-He was also the guy who convinved me to use Vim in the first place with his [Vim screencasts](https://vimeo.com/user1690209/videos).
+He was also the guy who convinced me to use Vim in the first place with his [Vim screencasts](https://vimeo.com/user1690209/videos).
 This plugin provides the bare essentials for Scala like syntax highlighting and file type detection, but also a few goodies like sorting of imports.
 Screenshot below.

 <img src="/images/blog/scala-syntax-vim-screenshot.png" alt="Scala syntax highlighting in Vim">